-The Art of Reading Food Nutrition Labels the Right Way
+National Nutrition Week: Master the Art of Reading Food Nutrition Labels Right

 All foods have nutrition stickers on them, some detailed, others basic but more often than not we skip looking at them.
 Or even if we do, the jargon confuses most of us.